-The Leeds & Grenville Branch of the Ontario Genealogical Society regrets to announce the passing of former Branch Chair and former OGS President David Mackenzie on Thursday, October 4th in Brockville, Ontario.
+The Leeds & Grenville Branch of the Ontario Genealogical Society was saddened to learn of the passing of David Mackenzie on Thursday, October 4th in Brockville, Ontario.
+David was a former Branch Chair and former President of the Society.
 David’s contributions to family history in Leeds and Grenville and Ontario will be honoured for years to come.
 Our condolences go out to David’s family.

 We wish you all the blessings of the holiday season, and a happy, healthy and successful New Year!
 Enjoy time with family and friends, and make some family history memories to cherish!